Anomalous and normal dislocation modes in Floquet topological insulators

-With the recent progress in probing static topological phases via lattice defects~\cite{edagawa, beidenkopf}, and the existing experimental advancements to Floquet engineer topological phases~\cite{gedik, alu, azameit, Exp-2, Exp-4, Exp-5, Exp-MM-1, Exp-MM-3, Exp-MM-4}, we expect that the proposed dynamic dislocation modes can be observed experimentally in the near future.
-In addition, our proposal should be germane in driven metamaterials, e.g., phonotic~\cite{azameit, Exp-MM-1, Exp-MM-3, Exp-MM-4} and acoustic~\cite{alu, Exp-2} lattices, where FTIs has been observed and the lattice defects can be engineered and manipulated, as it has been already accomplished to probe translationally active static topological phases~\cite{photonic-dislocation-1, photonic-dislocation-2, photonic-disclination, mechanical-dislocation}.
+With the recent progress in probing static topological phases via lattice defects~\cite{edagawa, beidenkopf} and the existing experimental advancements to Floquet engineer topological phases~\cite{gedik, alu, azameit, Exp-2, Exp-4, Exp-5, Exp-MM-1, Exp-MM-3, Exp-MM-4}, we expect that the proposed dynamic dislocation modes can be observed experimentally in the near future.
+In addition, our proposal should be germane in driven metamaterials, e.g., in photonic~\cite{azameit, Exp-MM-1, Exp-MM-3, Exp-MM-4} and acoustic~\cite{alu, Exp-2} lattices, where FTIs has been observed, and lattice defects can be engineered and manipulated~\cite{photonic-dislocation-1, photonic-dislocation-2, photonic-disclination, mechanical-dislocation}.
+For example, in photonic~\cite{azameit, Exp-MM-1, Exp-MM-3, Exp-MM-4} and acoustic~\cite{alu, Exp-2} lattices dislocations can be created by removing a line of optical waveguides~\cite{photonic-dislocation-2} and magnetomechanical resonator~\cite{mechanical-dislocation} up to its core, respectively, and subsequently joining the ones across the missing line.
+The dislocation modes can be detected from LDoS, which in electronic systems can be measured by scanning tunneling microscope (STM)~\cite{beidenkopf}.
+While in photonic crystals LDoS can be obtained from two-point pump probe~\cite{photonic-dislocation-2} or reflection spectroscopy~\cite{photonic-disclination}, in acoustic lattices mechanical susceptibility at each magnetomechanical resonator yields LDoS~\cite{mechanical-dislocation}.
+Our proposed drive protocol for staggered on site potential can in principle be realized on optical lattices~\cite{goldmanPRX}, by changing the lattice depth, for example, which has also been used to tune the strength of on site Hubbard interaction across a quench~\cite{blochquench}.